NeueDarshan/simple_ConTeXt/README.md

 `[color=red, style=bold]`), and that the recognized options are the same as those of the `\setupTABLE` command.
 Furthermore, it shows that `\startTABLE` should be terminated with a matching `\stopTABLE`.
-The line `tabl-ntb.mkiv` indicates the source file where this command is defined, and can be turned on or off with the `command_popups/show_files` key.
+The line `tabl-ntb.mkiv` indicates the source file where this command is defined, if you're curious, and can be turned on or off with the `command_popups/show_files` key.

 The colouring of the pop-ups is determined by the `command_popups/colors` key.
 (The values are used for CSS styling of the HTML-based pop-ups, so any valid